dandyvica/clf/README.md

-rewind                   | if set, *clf* will read the considered logfile from the beginning, bypassing any offset recorded in the *snapshot* file criticalthreshold=<u16>  | when set to a 2-byte positive integer value, it means that critical errors will not be triggered unless this threshold is reached warningthreshold=<u16>   | when set to a 2-byte positive integer value, it means that warning errors will not be triggered unless this threshold is reached savethresholdcount       | when set, either critical or warning threshold will be save in the *snapshot* file runlimit=<u16>           | when set, for each execution of *clf*, the defined script (if any) will only be called at most the value set by this option
+rewind                   | if set, *clf* will read the considered logfile from the beginning, bypassing any offset recorded in the *snapshot* file criticalthreshold=<u16>  | when set to a 2-byte positive integer value, it means that critical errors will not be triggered unless this threshold is reached warningthreshold=<u16>   | when set to a 2-byte positive integer value, it means that warning errors will not be triggered unless this threshold is reached savethresholds       | when set, either critical or warning threshold will be save in the *snapshot* file runlimit=<u16>           | when set, for each execution of *clf*, the defined script (if any) will only be called at most the value set by this option

 ## Patterns definition